The real lesson from the Helpful Content Update

 Can AI be part of a strong content program?

-Yes, if it is used as a drafting and structuring aid, not as the source of truth.
-AI can help with outlines, variant generation, summarization, and content operations, but the final piece needs human judgment, original evidence, and a point of view.
+Yes, if it is used as a drafting and structuring aid rather than the source of truth.
+AI can help with outlines, variant generation, summarisation, and content operations, but the final piece needs human judgment, original evidence, and a point of view.
 If the output is accepted without editorial pressure, it will usually become interchangeable.

 What makes content non-interchangeable?